 When we call God “Abba Father”, we must act with filial reverence to Him.

 Abba Father.
 Of all the names God has in human history, the title of Abba is His most distinguished.
-Jesus himself invited us to call Abba whenever we pray.
-He calls us to be sincere, humble, and obedient to the Father.
+Jesus Himself invited us to call Abba whenever we pray.
+He calls us to be sincere, humble, and obedient to the Father and to the Holy Spirit.

 But it’s easy to feel overwhelmed about the nature of God as Abba.
 Don’t worry, once you know what Abba means, you will understand your familial relationship with Him.